-Staff projects pro implementat structures, beneficiaries according Internal (Please che filled in the co projects preparation and implementation allocated through (Please list here the tasks needed - ho structures, as POAT description (Please list (Please list through here the tasks out perform for beneficiaries, according to ROF and procedures tasks in the job in case you do not perform a certain task provided in related or solution 6, fill in N/A or need Vou case Tick in the perform need north perform for allocated hour according - (P to job other description perfc (Please list In cr. here other perfc ACIS tasks task specified in colur description) by you You Tasks performed - hours per month - (Please list here other ACIS tasks you perform) In case you do not perform a certain task provided in column 9, fill in N/A or "Subcontracted", by case You can add lines for additional tasks hours per needed P - (Please list here other ACIS tasks you perform per 1 n case you do not perform) month- (Please 2 perform ocrtain estimate 4 task provided in task provided in column 9, fill in N/A hours you need for by need for case You can add lines for additional tasks tasks per 0 by thes 0- tha nich apply estimated perc as pr an esented b ellow : 10%; 25-50%; 50% Comments Name of staff Position in the organisation Role in the PA2/PA3 projects (project member/ responsible for).
-List the projects you are involved add the necessary number of lines to complete the list if incomplete box "X"if OK.
-If you are not familiar with them please write "Don't know") In case the job description does not specify such tasks fill in N/A for additional tasks performed and not listed tion in meetings/traini month) performed and not listed elated tasks, including p month) Other priorities (urgent tasks due to deadlines) Overlapping of tasks Interruptions by colleagues/ superiors/ others Insufficient knowledge for the tasks Too much time spent in meetings Other factors in and your role them in meetings/ training/events 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18
+Staff Tasks for PA2/PA3 projects preparation and implementation by ACIS structures, as POAT beneficiaries, according to ROF and Internal procedures (Please check the tasks filled in the column bellow) projects preparation and implementation by ACIS structures, as POAT beneficiaries, according to ROF and Internal procedures (Please check the tasks filled in the column bellow) Tasks for PA2/PA3 Tasks Tasks projects preparation and allocated (F implementation by ACIS through job th structures, as POAT description projects beneficiaries, according to ROF and here the according to ROF and here the be Internal procedures tasks in the in the (Please check the tasks in the projection projection filled in the column bellow) related to projection PA2 projection projection projection (Please list here the tasks you perform for the PA2/PA3 needed per all to per beneficiary role perform a certain perform a certain task provided in column 6, fill in N/A need for hours you per all to per Tasks Tasks performed - hours per month allocated according - (Please list here other ACIS tasks you perform (Please list here other ACIS tasks - (Please list here other ACIS tasks you perform ACIS tasks - (Please list here other ACIS tasks you perform ACIS tasks - (Please list here other ACIS tasks you perform a certain column 9, fill in N/A or "Subcontracted", by case You can add lines for additional onth here s you))))) (Please estimate in how many N/A hours you ted", need for case each of es for these Please fill in the number corresponding to the estimated percentage of the working time influenced by these factors, as presented bellow : 1.
+0- 10%; 2.10-25%; 3.
+25-50%; 4.more than 50% Fill in only for the factors which apply ellow : 10%; 25-50%; 50% Comments Name of staff Position in the organisation Role in the PA2/PA3 projects (project member/ responsible for).
+List the projects you are involved You can Tick in the add the box "X"if necessary OK.
+If you number of are not lines to familiar with complete them please the list if write "Don't incomplete know") PA2 project related tasks, inc In case the job description does not specify such tasks fill in N/A for additional tasks performed and not listed month) Other ACIS performed and not listed month Other priorities (urgent tasks due to deadlines) Overlapping of tasks Interruptions by colleagues/ superiors/ others Insufficient knowledge for the tasks Too much time spent in meetings Other factors in and your role them in meetings/training/events 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18